Chelsea's Thomas Tuchel is mastering the chaos, but are Rüdiger and Co. set to leave? | DW | 18.03.2022

 "I'll drive a seven-seater!
 Honestly, I will do it.
 You can mark my words, I will do it to arrive there," he said in the build-up.

-In the end it was not necessary and somehow amongst the chaos, Tuchel managed to mastermind a 2-1 win in Lille which sent them through to the quarterfinals 4-1 on aggregate.
+In the end, it was not necessary and somehow amongst the chaos, Tuchel managed to mastermind a 2-1 win in Lille that sent them through to the quarterfinals 4-1 on aggregate.

 Tuchel is now being linked in the British media with Manchester United, given fellow German Ralf Rangnick is only interim boss until the end of the campaign and saw United meekly go out of the Champions League this week to Atletico Madrid.